Akash-47-tank/Custom-Chatbot-Builder/README.md

 </div>

 A professional chatbot builder that allows small businesses to create custom AI chatbots using their FAQs and business information.
-Optimized for Apple Silicon (M1) Macs.

 ## 🌟 Features